RS-PYTHON/rs-documentation/docs/index.md

 # Homepage

-For full documentation visit [RS-Server](rs-server/docs/doc/index.md)
+The documentation for RS-Server may be found here: [RS-Server](rs-server/docs/doc/index.md)

+The documentation for RS-Client may be found here: [RS-Client-Libraries](rs-client-libraries/docs/doc/index.md)